San Jose, California

 Kaiser San Jose handles all Kaiser-member L&D for central and south San Jose; Kaiser members in east San Jose are sometimes routed to Kaiser Santa Clara depending on the address.
 Both are full Kaiser L&D facilities.

 Regional Medical Center of San Jose closed its routine labor and delivery in 2024; that closure remains in effect as of 2026.
-East San Jose family buyers who had planned on Regional should re-plan around Good Samaritan, SCVMC, or Kaiser.
+East San Jose buyers who had planned on Regional for labor and delivery should re-plan around Good Samaritan, SCVMC, or Kaiser.

 Hospital network coverage depends on your insurance plan.
 Lily does not advise on medical coverage decisions; for in-network confirmation contact your insurer directly.
 Hospital information above is current as of 2026-05-28 and should be re-verified with each hospital's admissions office before relying on it for a major life decision.